|

 and progressively so, with this "second woe" or final trumpet before the

-Great Tribulation lasting for the final six months of the first half of
+Great Tribulation lasting for the final six months of that first half of

-the seven years (cf. Rev.9:5 for the five months of the fifth trumpet).
+the seven year period (cf. Rev.9:5 for the five months of the fifth trumpet).

 All of this is described in some detail in